dehesa/CodableCSV/README.md

 </p>
 <ul>
-<details><summary>Default behavior requires a CSV with a headers row.</summary><p>
+<details><summary><code>Codable</code>'s automatic synthesis requires CSV files with a headers row.</summary><p>

+`Codable` is able to synthesize `init(from:)` and `encode(to:)` for your custom types when all its members/properties conform to `Codable`.
+This automatic synthesis create a hidden `CodingKeys` enumeration containing all your property names.

-The default behavior (i.e. not including `init(from:)` and `encode(to:)`) rely on the existance of the synthesized `CodingKey`s whose `stringValue`s are the property names.
-For these properties to match any CSV field, the CSV data must contain a _headers row_ at the very beginning.
+During decoding, `CSVDecoder` tries to match the enumeration string values with a field position within a row.
+For this to work the CSV data must contain a _headers row_ with the property names.
 If your CSV doesn't contain a _headers row_, you can specify coding keys with integer values representing the field index.

 ```swift
 struct Student: Codable {